gabriellukke/Codewars/README.md

 # Codewars

-This is my personal repository to resolve Codewars katas
+This is my personal repo for solving Codewars katas

 ## How to use

-1. Clone this repository
+1. Fork this repo to your own account
+2. Clone your forked repo to your local machine
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. Change the branch to the kata you want to see the solution
-4. Enter in the folder of the kata you want to see the solution
+4. Create a new branch for each kata you want to solve
-5. Run the tests with `npm test`
+5. Create the tests for the kata
+6. Solve the kata

 ## Specifications